-Our Board has adopted a written related person transactions policy providing that transactions with our directors or executive officers or any beneficial owners of 5% of any class of our voting capital stock or an affiliate or immediate family member thereof, each a related person, must be approved by our Audit Committee.
-Pursuant to this policy, the Audit Committee has the primary responsibility for reviewing and approving or disapproving "related person transactions," which are transactions between us and related persons in which the aggregate amount involved exceeds or may be expected to exceed \$120,000 and in which a related person has or will have a direct or indirect material interest.
+Our Board has adopted a written related person transactions policy providing that transactions with us and any related person (as defined above) must be approved by our Audit Committee.
+Pursuant to this policy, the Audit Committee has the primary responsibility for reviewing and approving or disapproving "related person transactions," which are transactions between us and related persons in which the aggregate amount involved exceeds or is expected to exceed \$120,000 and in which a related person has or will have a direct or indirect material interest.
 In determining whether to approve any such transaction, the Audit Committee will review and consider: